ryandhasgit/Comedy/Drafts/Rodney Draft.md

 She’s something, my wife.
 The other day I said, "See ya later, honey!"
 She told me she'd like to see other people later.
 Then she fucked my neighbor.
 Anybody?
 Anybody?

-Since my wife left, I haven’t gotten much action.
+Since my wife left me for my neighbor, I haven’t gotten much action.
 Even my dog won’t kiss me.
 I said, listen pal, half the time you're licking your balls; you telling me mine ain’t good enough for ya?

 My wife---listen to this---she hates my guts, probably because of all the prostitutes and that I tried to sell her into slavery.
 She hates me so much she poisoned me with a toxin found only in goldfish.
 I said, it’s bad enough you tried to kill me, but you gotta off my aquarium too?